Shaping the Next Generation of Nurse Administrators

 A nurse leader is a nurse who excels in their career path by providing administration in healthcare organizations.
 Those choosing the Nurse Leader concentration choose indirect care roles or focus on areas of practice at the aggregate, systems or organizational level.
 Nurse leaders include seasoned nurses or healthcare administrators who are interested in refining their leadership skills.
 Nurse leaders are key to an organization’s success and directly impact many front-line caregivers and healthcare workers.

-The Nurse Leader - MS in Nursing online degree program will prepare you to:
+The Nurse Leader MS in Nursing and DNP online degree programs will prepare you to:

 - Demonstrate the knowledge and skills to lead in the appropriate healthcare setting.